LivewareProblems/Gravitas/README.md

 An agent to control your infrastructure.

-The main goal of Gravitas is to provide help in managing your cloud infrastructure, without overly taxing cognitive activity from the user.
+The main goal of Gravitas is to provide help in managing your cloud infrastructure, without significant mental overhead for the user.

 ## Values